whiteducksoftware/azure-devops-build-agents-community/README.md

 Further details and docs are available [here](./docs/scalable.md).

-> add link to market place offer

 ## Build Agent SINGLE WINDOWS VM

 Build Agent SINGLE WINDOWS VM is a simple solution template that will deploy a windows based build agent for your Azure DevOps pipelines.

-**NOTE: the artifact uploaded by the pipeline can not be used "out of the box" for marketplace offers.
-The 'vsts-agent-win-x64-2.204.0.zip' has to be replaced manually with the .zip from the [repo](https://github.com/microsoft/azure-pipelines-agent/releases).**

 Check out the documentation [here](./docs/README.md).

-> add link to market place offer